Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Summary and conclusion

-This strategy can be affected if the survey completeness also exhibits differences at Galactic longitudes $\pm l$ (i.e. at $+|l|$ vs $-|l|$ with respect to the Galactic center at $l=0$).
+This strategy can be affected if the survey's completeness also exhibits differences at Galactic longitudes $\pm l$ (i.e. at $+|l|$ vs. $-|l|$).
 The OLR signature should still be visible for completeness differences of less than 30\%, as is the case in the \emph{Gaia} DR2 RVS data.
-We find that marking the line along which the mean Galactic azimuth $\langle \phi \rangle = 0$ in the $(\theta_R,\theta_\phi)$ plane is a good diagnostic to gauge if the patterns in $\delta N$ in the angle plane could be affected by selection effects (Figure \ref{fig:issues_with_incompleteness}).
+We find that marking the line along which the mean Galactic azimuth $\langle \phi \rangle \sim 0$ in the $(\theta_\phi,\theta_R)$ plane is a good diagnostic to gauge if the patterns in $\delta N$ in the angle plane could be affected by selection effects (Figure \ref{fig:issues_with_incompleteness}).

-We present the \emph{Gaia} DR2 RVS angle data out to 3kpc as a function of $L_z$---or similarly, as a function of the location of the OLR in action space (Figure \ref{fig:angle_space_scan_OLR}).
+We present the \emph{Gaia} DR2 RVS angle data out to 3 kpc as a function of $L_z$---or similarly, as a function of the location of the OLR in action space (Figure \ref{fig:angle_space_scan_OLR}).
 This reveals phase-substructure that might be informative about the physical mechanisms causing the features at this location in action space.